khappucino/WhereTheModelsAt/README.md

 # WhereTheModelsAt
-An exercise in using Typhoon, RX (poor man), and MVVM using ModelRepositories that vend Models
+An exercise in using Typhoon, RX (poor man), KSPromise, and MVVM using ModelRepositories that vend Models